 A limited company is one of several legal structures a freelancer may choose to run their business - the other common structures being sole trader or through an umbrella company.

-A limited company, broadly speaking, is a legal structure for a business in which the liability of each shareholder is limited to their individual investment - this is known as limited liability.
+A limited company is a legal business structure where the liability of each shareholder is limited to their investment.

 In the UK, limited companies are governed by the rules and regulations contained in the Companies Act 2006, and all company registration and records are managed by Companies House.